Skip to content

 Peat extraction causes ecological consequences

-Whether for potted plants on the patio or balcony, for vegetable patches or a wildflower corner - soil without raised bog peat can be just as suitable for plant growth.
-Also because it helps to Stop species extinction and the Counteract climate changeit is worthwhile to keep an eye out for suitable alternatives.
-When making a targeted purchase, you should also consider the "BUND buying guide for peat-free soils" help by showcasing the products and vendors that take environmental and marsh conservation seriously.
+Whether for potted plants on the patio or balcony, vegetable beds or a wildflower corner, soil without raised bog peat can be just as good for plant growth.
+Also because it helps to keep the Stop species extinction and the Counteract climate changeit is worthwhile to keep an eye out for suitable alternatives.
+When making a targeted purchase, you should also consider the "BUND Purchasing Guide for Peat-Free Soils". help by showcasing the products and vendors that take environmental and marsh conservation seriously.

-Today, you have learned about some options for peat replacement.
-And if you buy peat-free soil at the DIY store or flower store, please give preference to the packs labeled "peat-free" or "peat-free".
+Here you have learned today some options for peat replacement.
+And when you buy peat-free soil at the hardware store or florist, please prefer the packages that have the words "peat-free" or "without peat" on them.

 Do you have any questions, tips or suggestions about peat-free soil?
 Then I look forward to your comment.